 Pope Pius XII's strategy against the Nazi's, was mirrored by Pope John Paul II's strategic role in the downfall of Communism.
 Pope Pius viewed Nazism with the same contempt as John Paul II viewed Communism.

 Neither Pope had a single tank, and each was facing threat from a mighty army with an insane and murderous leader who had every intention of destroying the Church.

-"How many divisions has the Pope?" asked Stalin of John Paul II.
-Yet John Paul II achieved things far beyond tanks or cruise missiles.
+"How many divisions has the Pope?" asked Stalin of Pope Pius the XII.
+Yet a generation later Pope John Paul II achieved things far beyond tanks or cruise missiles.
 When facing an enemy that has tanks, guns and a mighty army, do not run blindly at the opponent with bare hands.
 The victory is in prayer, diplomacy, and strategy.
 If John Paul II would have started speaking shrilly against communism there would have been much greater persecution, more death, and his long term efforts would have failed.
 He worked in a muted way behind the scenes, saving lives, supporting resistance efforts, and working to dismantle the foundations of tyranny.
 This is exactly what Pius XII did with Hitler.
 Both regimes fell, thank God.
 Jewish Scholar of the Holocaust, Jeno Levai, spoke of Pius XII:

 "...particularly regrettable irony that the one person in all of occupied Europe who did more than anyone else to halt the dreadful crime and alleviate its consequences is today made the scapegoat for the failures of others..."